Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

+We also compare our work against existing privacy preserving techniques for structural and neighbourhood attacks, stemming from the classical $k$-anonymity \cite{samarati2001protecting}.

-\textbf{Datasets} Our first set of experiments considers two well-known random graph models: the Erdős-Rényi and the Scale-Free network.
+\textbf{Datasets.} Our first set of experiments considers two well-known random graph models: the Erdős-Rényi and the Scale-Free network.
 For the Erdős-Rényi graph, we consider the directed model $D(n,M)$, where $n$ is the number of vertices and $M$ is the number of directed edges that are sampled uniformly at random among the $n^2$ possible ones.
-We set $M = n\ln(n) / 2$, which corresponds to the threshold for weakly connectivity in the limit $n\to +\infty$.\footnote{By Theorem 1 and Theorem 4 in~\cite{pike2008} we obtain the mentioned threshold.} Our algorithms works on weakly connected subgraphs, so if the input graph happens to be not weakly connected, we work on each of its components separately.
-In this model the in- and out- degree distribution is binomial (Poisson in the limit), thus making vertices with very large out-degree, called \emph{hubs}, unlikely to appear.
-For the second model we consider instead a random graph where the out-degree profile of each vertex is randomly sampled from a truncated power-law distribution, i.e., for each vertex $v$:
+We set $M = n\ln(n) / 2$, which corresponds to the threshold for weak connectivity in the limit $n\to +\infty$ (it follows from Theorems 1 and 4 in~\cite{pike2008}).
+In this model, the in- and out-degree distribution is binomial (Poisson in the limit), thus making vertices with very large out-degree, called \emph{hubs}, unlikely to appear.
+The edge weights are set to $0$ with probability $0.5$, while with probability $0.5$ are sampled uniformly in $(0,1]$.
+For the Scale-Free model, we consider a random graph where the out-degree profile of each vertex is randomly sampled from a truncated power-law distribution, i.e., for each vertex $v$:

 where $\alpha>0$ is a parameter.
-Low values of $\alpha$ correspond to a high probability of having nodes with large out-degree, while for high values of $\alpha$ almost almost all the vertices have small out-degree with high probability.
+Low values of $\alpha$ correspond to a high probability of having nodes with large out-degree, while for high values of $\alpha$, almost all the vertices have small out-degree with high probability.
 A feature of graphs with such power law distributions (particularly when $\alpha$ is small) is the presence of \emph{hubs}.
-These networks are called \emph{scale free} \cite{barabasi2008,bollobas2003} and have been showed to model economics networks \cite{GARLASCHELLI2005}.
-For both these models, to each edge is assigned a weight in $[0,1]$ uniformly at random.
+These networks are called \emph{scale free} \cite{barabasi2008,bollobas2003} and have been shown to model economic networks \cite{GARLASCHELLI2005}.
+The edge weights are assigned by sampling in $[0,1]$ uniformly at random, and then rescaled such that for each $v \in V$, it holds that $ \sum_{u \in N^{-}(v)} \omega(u,v) \leq 1$: this is because we want to model a company network with ownership relationships between companies, where the total sum of shares owned of a node cannot be more than $100\%$.
+For both models, we enforce the generated graph to be weakly connected by randomly adding edges between its components.
+Alternatively, our algorithms can be applied separately to each component.